 NEW YORK - It's hard to believe that in America today an affordable pill that could improve the sex lives of millions of men is in danger of being vanked from the shelves.
-And it's just because big drug companies fear for pharmaceutical industry is desperately trying to stop shipments of the remarkable new "JackedUp" pill.
-Pharma is worried because men reporting increased sex drive, stronger erections and more stamina - all without the side-effects and \$40-per-pill price tag associated with drugs Viagra.
-Clinical results show men feel these benefits within just a few weeks of taking JackedUp's active ingredient.
+And it's just because big drug companies fear for taking the newly released \$2 pill called JackedUp.
+Clinical trials show active ingredient triggers surge in desire, strength of erections, and sexual activity in older men.